 What is a forex broker?

 Trading is conducted over the ‘interbank market’, an online channel through which currencies are traded 24 hours a day, five days a week.
-Forex is one of the largest trading markets, with a global daily turnover estimated to exceed US$5 trillion.
+Forex is one of the largest financial markets, with an estimated global daily turnover of more than US$5 trillion.

 Forex trading is the act of buying or selling currencies.
 Banks, central banks, corporations, institutional investors and individual traders exchange foreign currency for a variety of reasons, including balancing the markets, facilitating international trade and tourism, or making a profit.